California Electrician License: How to Become a Certified Electrician in CA

 The Law and Business exam consists of 7 sections:

-To claim reciprocity, out-of-state applicants must have held an active license for at least 5 years.
+Out-state applicants must hold an active license for at least 5 years to claim reciprocity.
 Applicants must complete a Request for Verification of License Reciprocity and submit an Application for Original Contractor’s License online or by mail.

 Reciprocity applications can be mailed to: